Our clubs – Your questions answered

 We look forward to meeting your children!

-No. We are always on the hunt for new workshops ideas and rarely repeat a workshop throughout a year.
+No. We are always on the hunt for new lesson ideas and rarely repeat one throughout a year.
 We keep a close eye on the registers to make sure that the material is fresh for each child.

 Yes, we welcome neurodiverse children and have done so since the very beginning of The Story Room.
 Just send us an email before you book to let us know about your child’s learning difference so that we can think about how to best to support your child and to make sure that you are choosing a club that they will benefit from.